lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-mutations.md

 - `store`: This is an object which holds all of the mocks for our schema.
 It defines two methods:
   - `store.get(path = '')`: The `get` method will accept an optional `path` string, and return the mocked value stored at that specific path.
-  - `store.update(path, updateValue)`: The `update` will update the value at the supplied `path` with the new value.
+  - `store.update(path, updateValue)`: The `update` method will update the value at the supplied `path` with the new value.
 If the updated value is an object, the new value will be deeply merged over the existing value.
 - `buildMocks('TypeName', scenario)`: This is a function mocks a specific type using existing mock providers, and optionally, a custom scenario that we can provide at execution.

 Next we'll look at several examples of using these arguments.